 A contract for deed is a real estate transaction where the seller keeps the deed for the property until the buyer completes a series of installment payments.
 It is often used in situations where typical financing methods are not available.
 Depending on the language of the contract and the performance of the buyer and seller, there are a number of disadvantages for either party.

-Because the seller retains ownership of the property until the transaction is completed, he still remains liable for any mortgage or debt.
+Because the seller retains ownership of the property until the transaction is completed and the contract is fulfilled, he still remains liable for any mortgage or debt.
 Thus, if he attempts to secure a loan or obtain financing, he is viewed as still having the debt associated with the property, which can make it more difficult to obtain financing for other purposes.

 The buyer could be at risk for lack of performance by the seller.
 The buyer may still be on the hook even if events occur that result in the seller not being able to deliver the deed.
 For example, if the seller dies during the contract period and did not properly organize his affairs, the property could end up in probate, meaning the buyer may not obtain the deed even though payments had been made.